skambuilds/PySpark-EMR-FraudDetection/README.md

 The configuration process creates a file at ~/.aws/credentials on MacOS and Linux or %UserProfile%\.aws\credentials on Windows, where your credentials are stored.

-Furthermore we suggest to set the following enviroment variables:
+Furthermore we suggest to set the following environment variables:

     export AWS_ACCESS_KEY_ID="Your Access Key ID"
     export AWS_SECRET_ACCESS_KEY="Your Secret Access Key"